SequAna-Ukon/VTK_CF/README.md

 [What is pseudo-alignment?](https://tinyheero.github.io/2015/09/02/pseudoalignments-kallisto.html)

-> **Exercise**: Discuss: Understanding that pseudo aligners generally map to a transcriptome whereas tradition splice-aware mappers such as STAR map to a genome, can you think of a down side to working with a pseudo-aligner?
+> **Exercise**: Discuss: Understanding that pseudo aligners generally map to a transcriptome whereas traditional splice-aware mappers such as STAR map to a genome, can you think of a downside to working with a pseudo-aligner?

 We're going to go the pseudo-alignment route with [kallisto](https://pachterlab.github.io/kallisto/): it's fast and does exactly what we need.
-As we're working with Human, there is a well-established set of transcripts to map to (the transcriptome).
+As we're working with Human data, there is a well-established set of transcripts to map to (the transcriptome).

 I've downloaded the Ensembl transcriptome (release 107) from [here](https://ftp.ensembl.org/pub/release-107/fasta/homo_sapiens/cdna/).
-I've downloaded it to here: `/home/VTK/bostrom/reference/`
+I've downloaded it here: `/home/VTK/bostrom/reference/`

 > **Exercise**: symlink the transcriptome into your directory structure somewhere.
-Look at the first 10 or so lines of the transciptome using `less` piped into `head`.
+Look at the first 10 or so lines of the transcriptome using `less` piped into `head`.

-We need to do some work to this reference before we use it.
+We need to do some work on this reference before we use it.

-Later on we're going to make a file that maps transcript name to gene name.
+Later on, we're going to make a file that maps the transcript name to the gene name.
 Don't worry about what that means just now.
 But what we do need to do is remove the ".1" or ".X" that follows the Ensembl identifier.

 We're going to do this using [AWK](https://en.wikipedia.org/wiki/AWK).
-Even knowing about AWK makes you a next level geek.
+Even knowing about AWK makes you a next-level geek.
 AWK is sort of a programming language like R or Python.
 But it acts in a very special way, line by line.
 The command we're going to run is VERY simple but it gets the job done.

 > **Exercise**: In the directory where you have symlinked the reference file to, run the following awk command